 (!) – means crucial cards for the main game concept

 Vadoma the Prophetess (!) — , — starter set character.
 In this deck, Vadoma doesn’t defend Khan-Dir as the hero is able to successfully defend itself for a long time, so the main point of Vadoma here is to draw cards and earn additional prosperity thanks to the ability of Guild of Merchant building.

-Sergeant Bernard the Standard Bearer — , , — another character, which function is similar to Vadoma the Prophetess, and together they have a good link that can earn some prosperity, defend Khan-Dir, or remove a counterattack of the hero’s opponents in melee.
+Sergeant Bernard the Standard Bearer — , , — another character, which function is similar to Vadoma the Prophetess, and together they are a good combo to earn some prosperity, defend Khan-Dir, or remove a counterattack of the hero’s opponents in melee.